iirfanansarii/Recreated-Task-Manager-Project/README.md

 # Build Task Manager Project Interface 🚀🚀
-Here I'm recreating task manager project while learning it....
+Here i've created task manager project interface only..

 ## To Do:
 * Create an angualr project using command line